apaszke/qlt/README.md

 qlt
 ===

 Quick and lightweight logging tool for node.js.
+Free yourself from console.log!

 All datatypes are provided with two new properties:

 * ```log``` (prints value to stdout)